SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 >
 > - Some convenient shortcuts for track correction:
 >   - Press the `Up` arrow to toggle between the track ID of the bounding box and the bounding box number.

-> [!CAUTION]
-> There is no undo action in the annotation tool!
->
-> - Be sure to save frequently, at least every labelled frame.
-> - The easiest way to save is as a VIA json file (click `Project` > `Save`) - this captures the full project.
-> - If you are using the "copy+paste" approach to reuse the annotations of the previous frame: note that the copied annotations stay in the clipboard after pasting!

 ### 5. Save and reloading an unfinished project